pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-04-15-burger-buns.markdown

 Instructions:
 - Preheat your oven to 400F, and line a large cookie sheet with parchment paper

-- In a large bowl, sift and whisk together the dry ingredients - flours, baking powder, baking soda, salt, garlic powder, and onion powder
+- In a large bowl, sift and whisk together the dry ingredients - whole wheat flour, vital wheat gluten, baking powder, baking soda, salt, garlic powder, and onion powder

 - Add the wet ingredients to the bowl (applesauce, almond butter, and milk), and mix until you have a combined ball of bread dough.
 Tahini or natural peanut butter will work in place of almond butter here.
-Any milk will work as well; plant or cow's based, as long as it's unsweetened
+Any milk will work as well; plant or cow's based, as long as it's unsweetened, or water will do

 - Knead the dough in the bowl for about 30-45 seconds, until fully combined; don't over knead
 - <center><img src='/assets/Food/Bread/Burger Buns/buns-4.jpg' alt='' class='instruction-image'></center>